TECHNICAL INFORMATION

 WATERBIRD’S WRITE-OFF

-At about 9:45 pm on 29 March 1912, the hangar at Cockshott, which housed Waterbird and Gnosspelius No.2, collapsed.
-It would appear that the builders of the hangar had failed to secure it adequately to the wooden piles.
+At about 9:45 pm on 29 March 1912, the hangar collapsed at Cockshott, which housed Waterbird and also Waterhen which had not been completed.
+Since none of the other numerous wooden structures in the vicinity were damaged, it would appear that the builders of the hangar had failed to secure it adequately to the wooden piles.
 Such was the strength of the wind, that the hangar was lifted into the air and carried a few yards so as to collapse in a tangled heap of wood and metal – the hangar’s location can be orientated by reference to the domed house on Bell Isle which is visible on this photo.

 Whilst the splintered spars and torn fabric of the starboard mainplanes of Waterbird protruded from the hangar’s truss, the canard, centre section structure of wing, and port lower wingtip section, plus a stringer from the centre section, the engine (which lived on in the Avro Duigan/ Seabird), tank, and the main float all survived.
 Albeit that falling beams had crushed the mainplanes, the curvature of the Belfast-pattern corrugated iron roof gave some protection.